Skip to content

 curl "http://localhost/api/v1/set?video0.sceneHoldoff=2"

-• sceneThreshold: 150 — triggers at a ≈1.5x jump in frame size
+• sceneThreshold: 150 — triggers on a ≈1.5x frame-size spike

 • sceneHoldoff: 2 — minimum interval between IDR frames